exoplatform/exo-documentation/docs/GettingStartedeXoCommunity.rst

    (4GB free for database, Elasticsearch, Jitsi and Onlyoffice services and file system caches).

 -  Free disk space: 10GB minimum

--  Java 8+: JDK 11 is required for eXo Platform 6.4 version.
-Set the **JAVA\_HOME** environment variable to point to your JDK installation.

--  Java 7 and below is incompatible for eXo Platform 6 version.

 -  Browser Compatibility: Check Browser compatibility section in Supported Environment https://www.exoplatform.com/supported-environments